 </dependency>

-2. H2 Connection Properties
+2. H2 DataSource Configuration

 Spring provides effortless configuration options to connect to any database using properties.
-Below are the configuration properties, we shall have in application.properties
+Below are the configuration properties, we shall have in application.properties file for the most straightforward H2 configuration.

 spring.datasource.url=jdbc:h2:mem:testdb;DB_CLOSE_ON_EXIT=TRUE